aianana/Calculator-AianaKul/InputOutput3.md

 Output:
 -

-Please enter your arithmetic expression or option:

 Result: 58.0

 Do you want to continue? (y/n):

-Please enter your arithmetic expression or option:

 Result: 45.0

 Do you want to continue? (y/n):

-Please enter your arithmetic expression or option:

 Result: 656.0

 Do you want to continue? (y/n):

-Please enter your arithmetic expression or option:

 Calculation History:
 1. 200/4+abs(-8) = 58.0
 2. 9+9+9+9+9 = 45.0
 3. round(8.3)*89-56 = 656.0

-Please enter your arithmetic expression or option:

-Thank you for using the Calculator!

 Screenshots:
 -